suborbital/subo/docs/get-started.md

 Flags:
-      --branch string      git branch to download templates from (default "main") --dir string         the directory to put the new runnable in (default "/Users/cohix-16/Workspaces/suborbital/subo") -h, --help               help for create
+      --branch string      git branch to download templates from (default "main") --dir string         the directory to put the new Runnable in (default "/Users/cohix-16/Workspaces/suborbital/subo") -h, --help               help for create
-      --lang string        the language of the new runnable (default "rust") --namespace string   the namespace for the new runnable (default "default") --update-templates   update with the newest runnable templates
+      --lang string        the language of the new Runnable (default "rust") --namespace string   the namespace for the new Runnable (default "default") --update-templates   update with the newest Runnable templates
 ```

 ## Building Wasm Runnables